EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 I experienced problems with downloading and using the official Bytecoin wallet downloaded from: https://bytecoin.org/downloads.
 I saw many people were having the same problem and sought to figure out how to fix it.
 PLEASE DONATE.
 This is also a fix if your wallet is taking days to sync with the blockchain, it only took me 10 minutes to download blockchain and another 20-45 minutes for it to import locally through the wallet (better than 3 days).
 The issue was the files are in a hidden folder so it was hard to find the blockchain files to delete.

-Follow these steps exactly, if you haven't already sent BCN to your wallet address prior to it syncing.See after the donation section below for how to save your wallet.
+Follow these steps exactly, if you haven't already sent BCN to your wallet address prior to it syncing.
+See after the donation section below for how to save your wallet.

 MAC OS X, no BCN in or sent to the wallet:
 1. Moving past this step will remove your wallet.
-If you already sent money to your wallet address, I would suggest moving all wallet files from ~/.bytecoin before moving forward.
-I didn't send BCN to my wallet since it wasn't synced (I’m smart).
 See instructions below the donation section for suggestions and steps if you had or sent BCN already.
 2. Delete the Bytecoin wallet application and .dmg install files.
 Empty trash.
 Eject all Bytecoin wallet images.
 Seriously nothing can be on your computer associated the previous version of the Bytecoin wallet.
 You're doing a fresh install through the process.
 3. Open up the terminal.
 You can find terminal by searching for terminal in spotlight or go to Application - Utilities -Terminal.
 4. Warning Step 5 will delete the entire hidden folder so you can do a fresh reinstall.
 EVERYTHING WILL BE GONE FROM THIS FOLDER INCLUDING YOUR WALLET FILE, which is why I say see below if you have money in your wallet.